Idyllic Muse: Capturing Beauty with Botanicals

 Often it happens like that with a fragrance inspiration as well.
 A compelling image will take shape in my mind ... arising from a memory, or a texture, or a dream, or a song ... and I become thoroughly intent on capturing that image with scent.

-It’s this innate aliveness of plant materials that creates the enchanting evolution of scent which is one of the hallmarks of botanical perfumery.
-This fascinating evolution unfolds in exquisitely nuanced fashion from the first spritz of top notes through the last lingering base notes.
-Along the way, it takes you on a beautiful and deeply resonant aromatic journey.
+It is the essences’ innate aliveness that creates the enchanting evolution of scent that is one the hallmarks of botanical perfumery.
+This fascinating evolution unfolds in exquisitely nuanced fashion from the first spritz of inviting top notes to the last lingering base notes.

 By contrast, synthetic-based perfumes, whose ingredients are mostly inert, man-made chemicals, are far less alive and vibrant.
-They may interest us initially, presenting an enticing top note accord that moves quickly to the heart notes, but then become cloying as time goes on, with little to no continued evolution of the scent.
+They may interest us initially, presenting an enticing top note accord that moves quickly to the heart notes, but they become cloying as time goes on, with little to no continued evolution of the scent.
 The fragrance seems to just hang in the air, unchanging and devoid of nuance.

 If we are in tune with our senses, we probably find this static immutability of fragrance notes a turn-off.
 We react this way because intuitively, we know that scents are meant to evolve and change, like everything else in the natural world.
 When they don’t, it doesn’t feel right.
-We unconsciously recognize those scents as imposters and, figuratively and literally, we turn our noses up at them.
+We unconsciously recognize those scents as imposters and, figuratively and literally, turn our noses up at them.

 So it is precisely their lack of natural evolution that marks synthetic-laden fragrances as inauthentic.
 Essentially it’s the difference between a bouquet of real flowers and plastic flowers.
 Which would you be happy to receive, and which would you politely decline?